dumaurier/Keystone/README.txt

 CSS slider built using CSS animations.
-This branch accomodates four images and has an incomplete fallback for older browsers.
+This branch accomodates three images and has an complete fallback for older browsers.